-The Alzheimer Café UK is a small independent charity (no. 1122726), which was established in 2008 to support the original Alzheimer Café in the UK, and to help other Alzheimer Cafes to set up according to the original model.
+The Alzheimer Café UK charity was established in 2000 to support the original Alzheimer Café in the UK, and to help set-up other Alzheimer Cafés according to the original model.
 The first Alzheimer Café (AC) was started by Dr. Bere Miesen in the Netherlands in 1997.

-This website provides information about what an Alzheimer Café is (AC), who they’re for, what happens at them, how ACs started, the first AC in the UK, current ACs in the UK, related information and references and how to start one.
+This website provides information about what an Alzheimer Café (AC) is, who they’re for, what happens at them, how ACs started, the first AC in the UK, current ACs in the UK, related information and references and how to start one.

 An AC is more than just a ‘social outing’, which the name, taken literally, can suggest.

 An Alzheimer Café (AC) is a gathering of people affected by and/or interested in dementia.
 Monthly gatherings are for the purpose of education, discussions, exchanging information about dementia, and for opportunities to socialize and meet others.
 Attending an AC is free of charge.
 People and come and go as they please, just like at a café.

 A more formal definition:

 An Alzheimer Café is a type of post-diagnostic group intervention, held monthly, that provides education, information about dementing illnesses, as well as various types of support for people with dementia and their carers, and interested others .
 ACs take the form of ‘a social gathering’ in a café-like setting where people meet easily.
 ACs help support people with dementia and their family or friend carers to stay connected.
 AC’s are organised and held by a steering committee who are knowledgeable about dementia, and organise the provision of the AC with local volunteers and caregiving professionals.